dgerosa/filltex/README.md

 #filltex

-Tools for astronomers, physicists and mac users to improve your LaTex workflow: automatic queries to [ADS](http://adsabs.harvard.edu) and [INSPIRE](http://inspirehep.net) to get reference records.
+Automatic queries to [ADS](http://adsabs.harvard.edu) and [INSPIRE](http://inspirehep.net) to get reference records.
+This is meant to be a tools for astronomers, physicists and mac users to improve your LaTex workflow.
 I did this mainly because I hate going to the [ADS](http://adsabs.harvard.edu) or [INSPIRE](http://inspirehep.net) websites and cut&paste citations manually.

 ## Intro